1900–01 Indiana Hoosiers men's basketball team

 The 1900–01 Indiana Hoosiers men's basketball team represented Indiana University in its first season of collegiate basketball.
 The head coach was James H. Horne, who was in his first and only year.
 The team played its home games at the Old Assembly Hall in Bloomington, Indiana, as an independent school.
 Indiana did not officially compete in basketball as a member of the Western Conference, later known as the Big Ten Conference, until the 1904–1905 season.

 The Hoosiers finished the regular season with an overall record of 1–4.

-Team formation

-During the 1900–01 school year, Indiana University officials desired to compete with rival schools in "basket ball," as it was then known.
-So after the holiday break at the end of 1900, athletic director James H. Horne put out a call for players to try out for the new team.
-To prepare players participated in drills and scrimmages daily.
-Horne served as the team's coach and Thomas Records as the team manager.
-Six of the best players were selected to play varsity.